ros-controls/gazebo_ros2_control/doc/index.rst

   ros2 launch gazebo_ros2_control_demos tricycle_drive.launch.py

-When the Gazebo world is launched you can run some of the following commads to move the cart.
+When the Gazebo world is launched you can run some of the following commands to move the cart.

 .. code-block:: shell